aousssbai/webex-chatbot/README.md

 `node bot.js` to connect the bot logic to the webex teams bot

-An this is it !
+And this is it !